-It is also possible to have negative keywords, which will prevent ads being triggered by search queries containing those keywords, in order to avoid irrelevant traffic.
+It is also possible to have negative keywords, which will prevent ads from being triggered by search queries containing those keywords, to avoid irrelevant traffic.

-Along with keywords, you need to prepare ads in your campaigns.
+Along with keywords, advertisers need to prepare ads in their campaigns.

-These are nestled together within ad groups that target shared sets of keywords, and so are organized by common themes.
+These are nestled together within ad groups that target shared sets of keywords and are organized by common themes.

-Ads are what the users will see if the auction is won, so they’re very important to get right.
+Ads are what the users will see if the auction is won, so they’re essential to get right.

-Services like Google Ads and Bing Ads provide features called ad extensions that enhance the appearance of ads.
-Examples include:
+Services like Google Ads and Microsoft Ads provide features called ad extensions that enhance the appearance of ads.